bovi/mgem/README.md

 mrblist
 =======

-A package list of all mruby GEMs
+A list of mruby libraries which can be used with mrbgems.